goeiebook/creativelab/narrative.md

 ---

 Discovered counter intuitive ball behavior.
-If thrown down and forward at a sharp angle, in a place with a low ceiling, the ball will bounce up and off the ceiling.
-But instead of continuing forward, t will bounce back toward the thrower.
-I spent quite a bit of time doing this.
-With some optimzation it becomes easy and the magic effect increases.
-It appears to be related to the spin imparted when throwing a ball foward, but more study is necessary.
+If thrown down and forward at a sharp angle, in a place with a low ceiling, the ball will bounce up and off the ceiling as expected.
+But instead of continuing forward, it will bounce back toward the thrower.
+This is easily reproducible.
+I spent quite a bit of time experimenting with angles, enjoying the surprise.
+The phenomenon appears related to the spin imparted when throwing a ball foward, but more study is necessary.

 ---

-As the number of prototypes increases, the pieces of code become apparent.
-For example, all the prototypes must write to the localstorage structure, and therefore all contain code to do.
+As the number of prototypes increases, the common elements of their code become apparent.
+For example, all the prototypes contain code to access the localstorage structure.
 To faciliate further improvement, that code should be stored in a single place.
-The most obvious solution is to put it into it's own snippet.
+The most obvious solution is to put it into its own snippet.
 But that means multiple snippets must be executed before a given prototype runs.
-Because the prototypes now also include a variety of third party js files, namely [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).
+Some of the prototypes include third party js files, such as [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).
+The rote right-click-run cycle gets tiring.
+It's time for an automated solution.

 The solution requires running a local server.
-The implemention was more complicated than expected.
+Implementing it was more complicated than expected.
 While solving the issues I began to wonder why was I going to all this trouble?
 Shouldn't I be doing something worthwhile instead?
 A question like that is impossible to answer.
 We just do what we do, and sometimes we watch ourselves doing it.

-When the local server served without error, I felt a thrill.
-I suppose that's the ultimate reason for all behavior.
-Here is the core interface, a simple snippet that loads prerequisites and run the animation generator:
+When the local server served without error, it produced a thrill.
+That's probably the ultimate reason for any behavior.
+Here is the core interface, a simple snippet that loads prerequisites and runs the animation generator:

 ```javascript
 addScriptSrc("https://localhost:4443/tinycolor.js");